Dreamy, confident shows mark London Fashion Week

 “It was a time when people were dressing up amazingly while people were dying in the street.
 Now we have the same kind of interaction through our media.
 You go from the new launch at Selfridges and the next day there’s someone dying,” he said after the show in a rarely seen courtyard at the Royal Academy of Arts.

-Despite that bleak starting point, his show was full of optimistic, even dreamy, colors cut in relaxed silhouettes, with lots of shimmering sequins.
+Despite that bleak starting point, his show was full of optimistic, even dreamy colors cut in relaxed silhouettes, with lots of shimmering sequins.

 The designer, who made his name with the figure-hugging Galaxy dress he debuted in 2005, and which is still in production today, sent out a collection that nodded to the ’80s via soft tailoring (a revolutionary concept led by Giorgio Armani and made famous by Richard Gere in “American Gigolo”), wide shoulders and relaxed American sportswear staples.
 Those were reframed by Mouret as a low-slung blue sequin skirt worn with a white blouse and a rope belt that looked like it was filched from the nearest yacht.